The mission of the Greater Reading Chamber of Commerce & Industry is 'to be Greater Reading's leading resource and advocate for business.'

 Manager of Operations and Technology

-Teresa ("T") oversees operations and technology at the Chamber and serves as webmaster while managing IT and the database – along with just about anything else that manifests itself.
+Teresa ("T") oversees operations and technology at the Chamber – managing IT and the database, serving as webmaster and graphic designer, overseeing various projects, and just about anything else that manifests itself.
 The youngest of seven children, she was born and raised in the suburbs of Reading, where she still resides.
 After graduating from Holy Name, she received a Degree in Business from Penn State.
 Teresa's background is in manufacturing, including many years in specialty metal sales and office management.
 She is a trained internal auditor with a penchant for developing and documenting processes and procedures.
 A true devotee of Stephen Covey's The Seven Habits of Highly Effective People, she admits that her paradigm is still in the process of shifting.
 Teresa has a knack - and a passion - for anything "computer,” and this, along with her love of fantasy epics, historical novels and technical how-to books is why this "Trekkie's" office is marked "geek inside".
 When not sitting in front of a computer, she can be found at the side of her exceedingly romantic husband, Bill - usually at the local book store.
-Teresa is a very proud mother of four "perfect, yet very entertaining" children and "Nana T" to a truly extraordinary angel with a tilted hello.
-Although a cat-woman, the bane of her existence - and the love of her life is her Siberian husky, Diggs.
+Teresa is a very proud mother of four "perfect, yet very entertaining" children and "Nana T" to two truly extraordinary angels with tilted halos.
+Although a cat-woman, the bane of her existence - and the love of her life has been her Siberian husky, Diggs.
 "T" is thrilled that her path has led her to the Chamber and is always more than happy to help our members in any way she can.

 Director of Membership

-Justin joins the Chamber with a vast background in sales and customer service.
-He spent years in sales management for a medical equipment company, and before that had been in recruitment for a staffing agency.
-He is the former Membership Chair for Greater Reading Young Professionals (GRYP), and hosts a weekly podcast called the Growth Now Movement.
-Constantly striving for growth in all aspects of his life, Justin has a positive approach to his profession, and displays a passion for the work that he does!
+Justin oversees the Chamber Membership department.
+He has a vast background in sales and customer service, spending years in sales management for a medical equipment company and in recruitment for a staffing agency.
+He is the former Membership Chair for Greater Reading Young Professionals (GRYP) and hosts a weekly podcast called the Growth Now Movement.
+Constantly striving for growth in all aspects of his life, Justin has a positive approach to his profession and displays a passion for the work that he does!